Burst capacity in Azure Cosmos DB

 APPLIES TO: NoSQL MongoDB Cassandra Gremlin Table

 Burst capacity applies only to Azure Cosmos DB accounts using provisioned throughput (manual and autoscale) and doesn't apply to serverless containers.
-The feature is configured at the Azure Cosmos DB account level and will automatically apply to all databases and containers in the account that have physical partitions with less than 3000 RU/s of provisioned throughput.
-Resources that have greater than or equal to 3000 RU/s per physical partition won't benefit from or be able to use burst capacity.
+The feature is configured at the Azure Cosmos DB account level and automatically applies to all databases and containers in the account that have physical partitions with less than 3000 RU/s of provisioned throughput.
+Resources that have greater than or equal to 3000 RU/s per physical partition can't benefit from or use burst capacity.

 How burst capacity works